Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/character_interaction_scripts.md

   - **Isabella**: "Marcus, I understand the potential economic benefits, but what about the people who will lose their jobs?
 We can't ignore the human cost."
   - **Marcus**: "Isabella, progress often comes with sacrifices.
 We need to think about the bigger picture."
   - **Isabella**: "But at what cost?
 If we push this policy through without safeguards, we risk deepening the divide between the privileged and the marginalized."
+  - **Isabella**: "I feel torn between the need for innovation and the responsibility to protect those who are vulnerable.
+How do I advocate for progress without leaving anyone behind?"

 ## Ethical Dilemma with Sarah Chen
 - **Context**: Isabella and Sarah discuss the implications of AI rights in the context of economic policies.